Home | Schemas | SUSHI Schemas

 This schema is an XML version of the COUNTER reports.
 It can be used separately from SUSHI by anyone who wants the COUNTER reports in XML format.
 NISO and COUNTER have agreed that the SUSHI committee will maintain this schema to ensure that the SUSHI and COUNTER schemas are synchronized.

 This schema can be used for any of the COUNTER reports (journals, databases, books, reference works, consortium).
 The flexibility of the schema is achieved through the use of several self-defining elements.
-Rather then enumerate the allowed values within the schema, these values are defined outside of the schema to allow new reports and metrics to be added without needing to update the schema each time.
-The values for the "Report" data element are listed in the Report Registry.
-Values for other elements can be found on the COUNTER Schema Data Element Values webpage.
+Rather than enumerate the allowed values within the schema, these values are defined outside of the schema to allow new reports and metrics to be added without needing to update the schema each time.

-See also the COUNTER FAQs for more information.
+See also the COUNTER FAQ webpage for more information.